Skip to main content

 The car and the premium

-When you’re thinking about buying a car, it’s always a good idea to consider the implications your chosen vehicle could have on your insurance premium.
+When you’re thinking about buying a car, it’s always a good idea to consider the implications your chosen vehicle could have on your motor insurance premium.
 Depending on the insurer, the make and model, the car’s security features, how much and where you drive it, where you park it during the day and at night could all affect how much you pay for your insurance.

 Your premium will also be affected by your age, how long you’ve had a driver’s licence and the claims history of the main driver.
 You can check the policy PDS for more information on pricing criteria.